Kaushal1011/CS553-DistributingAlgorithms/README.md

 Steps to Run Current stage of Repository:

-Install scala, sbt, and java>18
+Install scala, sbt, and java-17
+(for telemetry need lightbend credentials in lightbend.sbt)

 1. Git Clone
 2. Cd to Git Repo